Forming An LLC in Kentucky

 Your LLC name must be different from any other business entity on record with the Kentucky Secretary of State.
 You can check if the name you want is available by searching the Kentucky Name Availability Search.
 In addition to being unique, the name of your LLC must include one of the following identifying terms:

-Limited Liability Company, LLC, or LC
+- Limited Liability Company or LLC

-Limited Company or LTD CO
+- Limited Company, LC, or LTD CO

 Choose a Registered Agent